Leighton Radio Telescopes: The Dish

 Top: A Leighton dish seen from above.
 The hexagonal surface plates are supported by a space frame, which appears as equilateral triangles when viewed along the optical axis.
 Bottom: A cross section of the support space frame structure spanning the points marked A in the upper figure.

 The primary mirror, usually called the dish, is composed of 84 panels which are hexagonal when projected onto the aperture plane (the RRI dish had 81 panels).
 Each panel is approximately 1.15 meters across.
 The panel that would have tiled the center of the dish is absent, providing the hole required for Cassegrain and Nasmyth foci.
 Panels near the edge of the dish are irregularly shaped, and in some cases larger than the nominal size, in order to tile the circular aperture without needing any very small panels.
 The mirror is 92% homologous, maintaining a nearly parabolic shape with only the focal point changing when the mirror deforms due to gravity as the telescope elevation changes.
 Deviations from homology are less than 17 microns RMS over the telescope's entire elevation range.
 These focus changes are compensated for by moving the secondary mirror laterally and along the optical axis.

 The machinery used to shape the primary reflector.

 A unique feature of the Leighton telescopes is that the primary is fabricated as a single 10.4 m diameter precision surface, rather than individually machined panels.

-The dish panels are made of a light weight (15 kg/m^{3}) aluminum honeycomb material with vertical channels.
+The dish panels are made of a lightweight (15 kg/m^{3}) aluminum honeycomb material with vertical channels.
 To produce the reflector's parabolic shape, the panels were assembled atop the same steel tube space frame that will support the panels on the deployed telescope.
 The space frame was mounted on an air bearing surrounding a central mast.
 An arm extended from the central mast, which had a parabolic track on the bottom side.
 The parabolic track was shaped by a laser metrology system that made use of the fact that a parabola is the locus of points equidistant from the focal point and a directrix line.
 The directrix in this case was the upper side of the arm.
 After the parabolic track was created, a cutting tool moved along the track, and cut the honeycomb panels as the dish rotated on the air bearing.
 After the honeycomb panels were cut to the proper parabolic shape, an aluminum skin was applied to each panel, to provide the dish's reflecting surface.